manmolecular/cloud-downloader/README.md

 ```bash
 docker-compose up
 ```
-And wait until the consumer and server will connect to RabbitMQ and PostgreSQL (about 10-20 seconds).
+And wait until the consumer and server will connect to RabbitMQ and PostgreSQL (about 10-20 seconds, you will see tracebacks and errors during this time - it's okay for now :smile:).

 ### Usage
 Register: